 If you’re keen on doing the route, opt for the less crowded paid tours on the green or red trams.
 If your heart is set on riding the postcard-perfect turmeric-yellow cars, regardless of the direction, head to Praça de Camões and hop on Tram 24 instead.
-It has all the same charm with far fewer crowds.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+It has all the same charm with far fewer crowds.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.